w3f/polkadot-wiki/docs/learn-auction.md

 Each parachain slot has a maximum duration of 2 years.
 Each 6 month interval in the slot is divided into its own `lease period`.
 More than one continuous `period` is a `range`.

-Several auctions will take place in the preceding six months before a set of parachain slot leases begin.
+Several auctions will take place in the preceding months before a set of parachain slot leases begin.

 Bidders will submit a configuration of bids specifying the DOT amount they are willing to bond and